PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 1. Although Python2 does have Unicode strings.

-2. We say “x is considered false” and “x counts as false,” because various values, like zero, None, and empty sequences, are treated as being false by ``and`` and ``or`` operators and ``while`` and ``if`` statements.
+2. We say "x is considered false" and "x counts as false," because various values, like zero, None, and empty sequences, are treated as being false by ``and`` and ``or`` operators and ``while`` and ``if`` statements.